Chart Color Schemes

 Tablelands ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Tablelands, surveyed in June-August 2016, had a cultural diversity index below the average.
-Its population was predominantly Australian-born citizens, with 67.4% being citizens, 85.0% born in Australia, and 89.9% speaking English only at home.
-Christianity was the dominant religion, comprising 54.3% of Tablelands' population, compared to 64.7% across Rest of Qld.
+Tablelands has a lower than average cultural diversity, with 67.4% of its population being citizens, 85.0% born in Australia, and 89.9% speaking English only at home.
+Christianity is the predominant religion in Tablelands, comprising 54.3% of the population, compared to 64.7% across Rest of Qld.
+The top three ancestry groups in Tablelands are Australian (27.1%), English (26.9%), and Irish (8.2%).

 Frequently Asked Questions - Diversity